CB2 micro

 The transistor is the next component to be soldered.
 It's correct body orientation matches the component markings onto the PCB and it is also illustrated in the next picture.

-Next, all the KIT resistors should be soldered.
-In the CB2 micro KIT, all the resistors are soldered vertically onto the PCB.
+Next, all the CB2 micro resistors should be soldered.
+In the CB2 micro, all the resistors are soldered vertically onto the PCB.
 Although they have no orientation, it will be more neat to fit them as illustrated onto the PCB resistor markings.
 Just bend one of the resistor pins and fit it into place, then solder it.
 Make sure the resistor exposed pins are not touch to near by components.

 The picture below, illustrates the soldered transistor and resistors.